postgrespro/mmts/generations2.md

    recovered enough.
  - Reply to vote request accepting just any clique conforming offer is sort of not enough, as simple example shows; with previous example,
-   - 13 is elected, 2 in it
+   - 13 is elected, 2 knows about this gen (switched to it)
    - Then 345 unite again and write 10gb of data, 1 again deeply lagging;
    - Then 123 live again; 2 quickly recovers and proposes 123 while 1 shouldn't
      be proposed because another gen without it emerged since then.